PLUGS

 Plug No. 2403

-Plug No. 2404 24 way plug used to connect HES transfer units to the internal multiple wiring.
+Plug No. 2404 24-way plug used to connect HES transfer units to the internal multiple wiring.

-Plug No 2404A 24 way plug used to connect HES No. 1 telephones unit to the internal multiple wiring.
+Plug No 2404A 24-way plug used to connect HES No. 1 telephones unit to the internal multiple wiring.

-Has a buzzer incorporated in the design.
+A buzzer is incorporated in the design.

-Plug No. 2405 Twenty four way plug.
+Plug No. 2405 24-way plug.

 Fits into a Jack No. 76.